AaronC81/delta-pico/README.md

 The Delta Pico is powered by the [rbop](https://github.com/AaronC81/rbop) mathematical engine, for gorgeous textbook-style input.

-![A hand holding the Delta Pico calculator, while it shows a calculation on the display.](img/holding.jpg)

 The Delta Pico's software is written in Rust.
 The hardware abstraction layer is separate to the user software, theoretically allowing the operating system to